Posts Tagged ‘ Career

 Don’t work for money.
 Do what you love, the money will come in later.
 I think.
 Hahahaha.

-4 humans like this.
+4 hoomans like this.

 Fifth Storey 2012